Robbery (1967 film): Production

 Michael Deeley bought the rights to Peta Fordham's book based on the 'Great Train Robbery' of 1963.
 He and director Peter Yates offered the project to Woodfall Film Productions, where Deeley worked, but the company did not want to make it.
 Deeley and Yates then approached Stanley Baker to star in the film.
 Baker had a good relationship with Joseph E. Levine, whose Embassy Pictures agreed to fund the movie.
+Finance also came from the NFFC.

-To avoid legal problems, it was decided to write a script where the details in the 25-minute robbery sequence were taken entirely from court evidence, but the remainder of the film would be fictitious speculation.
+To avoid legal problems, it was decided to write a script in which the details in the 25-minute robbery sequence were taken entirely from court evidence, but the remainder of the film would be fictitious speculation.
 "We had to make sure there was no risk of accidental identification with anyone", said Baker.
-"The characters involved in the film are in no way based on the characters who took part in the great train robbery."
+"The characters involved in the film are in no way based on the characters who took part in the great train robbery".

-Vanessa Redgrave was approached to play Stanley Baker's wife, but turned down the role.
-Joseph Levine requested that the story be changed to include an American mastermind behind the robbery, to ensure the movie would appeal to American audiences.
-Three days of scenes were shot featuring Jason Robards in this role on Long Island, using Levine's own yacht.
+Vanessa Redgrave was approached to play Stanley Baker's wife but turned down the role.
+Joseph Levine requested for the story to be changed to include an American mastermind behind the robbery to ensure that the movie would appeal to American audiences.
+Three days of scenes were shot featuring Jason Robards in his role on Long Island and using Levine's own yacht.
 However, after this was done it was decided not to use the footage.

-George Raft was to have played a role in the film, but was unable to do so after being refused entry into London.
+George Raft was to have played a role in the film but was unable to do so after he was refused entry into London.

 The movie was shot entirely on location in early 1967 and contains much period footage of central London, including shots of Marble Arch, Trafalgar Square, Little Venice and Kensal Green.
 Shots of the gang meeting up prior to the robbery were filmed at Leyton Orient Football Club during a match with Swindon Town.
 The gang's airfield hideout was filmed at RAF Graveley.
-Filming was even done at New York Harbor and Arbour Hill Prison in Dublin.
+Filming occurred even at New York Harbor and Arbour Hill Prison in Dublin.
 The robbery itself was shot to the east of Theddingworth.

 Reception

+Box office

 According to Michael Deeley the film did "good business" on release.
 It was not a big hit in the US; Peter Yates called it "very poorly exploited".
-The film won the best original British screenplay award (for Edward Boyd, Peter Yates, and George Markstein) from the Writers Guild of Great Britain.